 Water in the ear will often dissipate on its own with little intervention being required.
 However, if it persists and is left untreated, it can cause some unpleasant conditions.
 The structure of the ear provides a dark and damp environment where fungi or bacteria can thrive and this can lead to infection.
 This infection, also known as otitis externa, can cause swelling, irritation and discomfort.

 There are a number of reasons, in addition to the presence of water, why we get swimmer’s ear.
 Ear wax provides a natural defense against bacteria, so over-cleaning with swabs can remove too much wax and lessen those defenses.
-Having a foreign object stuck in your ear can also lead to infection, as can a break in the skin, such as a scratch.
+Having a foreign object stuck in your ear can also lead to infection, as can a break in the skin, such as a scratch or an abrasion from a cotton swab.
 An allergic reaction to chemicals in cosmetic products like hairspray may also cause a reaction leading to an infection.

 If your ear has become infected, you may notice an itching sensation or pain that increases when you pull on your earlobe or chew.
-You may also feel that your ear is blocked and experience reduced hearing.
-In some cases you may see pus or fluid draining from the ear or develop a fever or swollen lymph nodes.
+You may also feel that your ear is blocked.
+If you experience reduced hearing, see a medical professional immediately.
+In some cases, you may see pus or fluid draining from the ear or develop a fever or swollen lymph nodes.

 Other risk factors include swimming frequently, particularly in polluted water or being in other environments, such as hot tubs, where bacteria may be present.
-Using headphones or swim caps may also scratch the ear or harbor harmful bacteria.
+Using headphones, ear plugs or swim caps may also scratch the ear or harbor harmful bacteria.
 Certain skin conditions, like eczema or psoriasis, may also increase the likelihood of infection.